Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Key Factors That Influence the Cost of Living in South Korea

-Where you live, how you spend, your lifestyle choices, and even the economic climate all shape how much you’ll spend monthly.
-A student in a shared apartment in Gwangju will have a very different monthly budget from a couple living in central Seoul.
+Where you live, how you spend, your lifestyle choices, and the economic climate all shape your monthly outflows.
+A student in a shared apartment in Gwangju will have a very different budget from a couple living in central Seoul.

 1. City or Region

-Living in Seoul or Busan is far more expensive than living in smaller cities like Daejeon or Gwangju.
-Due to demand and limited space, urban centres tend to have higher housing, transportation, and food costs.
+Living in Seoul or Busan is far more expensive than in smaller cities like Daejeon or Gwangju.
+Urban centres have higher housing, transport, and food costs due to demand.

 2. Accommodation Type

-Accommodation is usually the largest monthly expense for anyone living in South Korea.
-The type of housing you choose, whether it’s a small studio, a shared apartment, or a family-sized home, directly impacts your budget.
+Accommodation is usually the largest monthly expense.
+The type you choose — studio, shared, or family-sized home — directly impacts your budget.

 3. Diet and Eating Habits

 Koreans love dining out, and it’s relatively affordable, but eating out frequently adds up.
-If you cook at home, you can save significantly.
-But imported food and snacks can double your grocery bill.
+Cooking at home and shopping at Korean produce markets keeps food costs low.
+Imported food and snacks can double your grocery bill.

 4. Transportation Choices

 Public transport in South Korea is reliable and cheap.
-But car owners face higher costs due to fuel, insurance, tolls, and parking.
+Car owners face higher costs due to fuel, insurance, tolls, and parking.
 Living near a subway station often means higher rent but lower daily transport spending.

 5. Utilities and Internet

 Utility bills vary with the seasons.
-Cold winters spike heating costs, and summer air conditioning also increases electricity usage.
-Using energy-efficient appliances and smart usage helps reduce costs.
+Cold winters spike heating costs, and summer air conditioning also drives electricity usage up.

 6. Leisure and Lifestyle Choices

 Your profession plays a major role in determining your earnings in South Korea.
-While salaries vary across industries, job experiences, and cities of employment, some sectors consistently offer higher pay.
+While salaries vary across industries, experience, and city, some sectors consistently offer higher pay.

 Job Title